ReedClanton/NixOS/users/reedclanton/home/hosts/desktop/config/README.md

 - The `README.md` is the only non-directory file allowed in this directory.
 - No `nix` files may be stored here.
 - No non-configuration data may be stored here.
+- No host independent configuration file(s) are allowed.